onecompiler/docs/fsharp.md

 # F sharp Online Compiler

 Write, Run & Share `F#` code online using OneCompiler's F# online compiler for free.
 It's one of the robust, feature-rich online compilers for `F#` language, running on the latest version 4.0.
 Getting started with the OneCompiler's `F#` compiler is simple and pretty fast.
-The editor shows sample boilerplate code when you choose language as `F#`.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as `F#` and start coding.
+Happy learning!

 # Read inputs from stdin